lukailun/Rednote-AI-Agent/README-en-US.md

 ## Logging

 The project uses a custom logger to log information, warnings, and errors.
-Logs are saved in the [logs](http://_vscodecontentref_/3) directory.
+Logs are saved in the `logs` directory.

-## Error Handling

-Process-level error handlers are set up to catch unhandled promise rejections, uncaught exceptions, and process warnings.
-Errors are logged using the custom logger.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.

 ## License